 “White Christmas” is known for being one of the most covered songs of all time.
-The track was originally written by Irving Berlin in 1942, and since then has become the world’s best-selling single of all time, according to the Guinness Book of World Records.
+The ballad was originally written by Irving Berlin in 1942, and since then has become the world’s best-selling single of all time, according to the Guinness Book of World Records.

 Bing Crosby (1942)